 Enhance your earning potential

 If your skills and experience are in high demand, you can negotiate a higher salary when you job hop.
-Job hopping can open the door to getting paid more if you demonstrate why your skills and experience are valuable.
+Hopping between jobs can open the door to getting paid more if you demonstrate why your skills and experience are valuable.

 A change of jobs regularly can help you avoid feeling bored and unfulfilled at work.
-Even if the position is similar, a new job setting and environment can bring new ideas and energy to your work, enabling you to achieve more and progress professionally.
+Even if the position is similar, a different setting and environment can bring new ideas and energy to your work, enabling you to achieve more and progress professionally.

 Expand your network